ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 > Never let the future disturb you.
 You will meet it, if you have to, with the same weapons of reason which today arm you against the present - Marcus Aurelius

-The final component of our agent is the controller.  **The controller is a learner and decision maker**.
+The final component of our agent is the controller.  **The controller is a learner and a decision maker**.
 It has two roles - to make decisions, and to learn to make better decisions.
 Balancing well between these two means our agent has made an effective trade off between exploitation of it's current knowledge with the need to explore the unknown.

 The controller uses the compressed representations of the current $z$ and future environment $h$, provided by the vision and memory components, to select the next action $a$: